XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Observations and Data Preparation

 \subsection{2024 observations of Hercules X-1}

 The \xrism\ Her X-1 observation began on September 10 2024 with a gross duration of 380 ks, resulting in a clean exposure of 210 ks.
 A raw \xrism\ lightcurve of the observation is shown in Fig. \ref{xrism_lightcurve}.
 The aim of the campaign was to begin observing as close as possible to the Turn-on of the Main High state, when our line of sight samples the disk wind at low heights above the disk (just after the disk itself uncovered our line of sight towards the X-ray source), and continue observing for a significant fraction of the High state as our sightline rises to greater heights above the disk.
 Thanks to an accurate Turn-on ephemeris prediction using the method of \citet{Staubert+16}, we were able to observe the transition from the Low into the Main High state roughly 30 ks after the beginning of the \xrism\ exposure.
-By using \xrism\ and \chandra\ lighcurves and finding the time when Her X-1 reached for the first time $\sim50$\% of the typical X-ray flux during the high-flux state, we determined that the Turn-on occurred at MJD=60563.46.
+By using \xrism\ and \chandra\ lighcurves and finding the time when Her X-1 reached for the first time $\sim50$\% of the typical X-ray flux during the high-flux state, we determined that the Turn-on occurred at MJD=60563.457.
+We define the Her X-1 precession phase at time $t$ as $T_{0}+t/P$, where $T_{0}$ is the Turn-on time and $P$ is the precession cycle duration.
+The long-term average is 34.85 days, however for this specific cycle, the duration between the two consecutive Main High Turn-on moments was 34.04 days (Staubert et al. in prep.).

 With \xrism\ we observed 3 nearly complete High state binary orbital periods \citep[the orbital period is roughly 1.7 days,][]{Tananbaum+72}.
 Hereafter, these orbits are denoted Orbit 1, Orbit 2 and Orbit 3, respectively.
 In addition to the high flux intervals, we also observed several periods of absorption dips and two complete and one partial eclipses.
 We note that this paper only focuses on high flux intervals, and all eclipse, Low state and absorption dip state data were excluded.

 As the \xrism\ gate valve was closed, we also requested Director's Discretionary Time from \xmm\ \citep{Jansen+01} to capture the soft X-rays of Her X-1, primarily using the Reflection Grating Spectrometers (RGS). \xmm\ performed one observation which overlapped with Orbit 1, and one observation during Orbit 3 (80 ks total exposure time).
 We further triggered our Guaranteed Time observations with \chandra\ \citep{Weisskopf+00} and performed two simultaneous observations with the \chandra\ HETG gratings during Orbits 1 and 2, with a total exposure of 50 ks.
 Finally, to capture the hard X-rays above 17 keV, we triggered our Guest Observer program with \nustar\ \citep{Harrison+13} and observed Her X-1 for $\sim40$ ks in two snapshots during Orbits 2 and 3.
 The approximate timings of all simultaneous observations are shown alongside the \xrism\ lightcurve in Fig. \ref{xrism_lightcurve}.